King quail: Distribution and taxonomy

+A further four subspecies have been accepted by some authors, with S. c. palmeri separated from S. c. chinensis in Sumatra and Java, S. c. lineatulus from S. c. lineatus on the Lesser Sundas, and S. c. novaeguineae and S. c. papuensis from S. c. lepidus in New Guinea.

-The species has had a complex taxonomic history, being classified into the genus Coturnix, then Synoicus, then Excalfactoria.
+The species has had a complex taxonomic history, being classified into the genus Coturnix, then Synoicus, then Excalfactoria before being returned to Synoicus.
 Phylogenetic evidence supports it belonging in an expanded Synoicus that, alongside the blue quail (S. adansonii) also includes the Snow Mountain quail (S. monorthonyx) and brown quail (S. ypsilophorus).

-The subspecies S. c. victoriae was formerly named C. s. australis (Gould, 1865), but the reclassification of the species into Synoicus caused this designation to be preoccupied by the Australian subspecies of the brown quail (S. y. australis), leading to the epithet being changed to victoriae (Mathews, 1912).
+When treated in the genus Excalfactoria, the subspecies Synoicus chinensis victoriae becomes Excalfactoria chinensis australis (Gould, 1865), an older name but which is preoccupied by the Australian subspecies of the brown quail (S. y. australis Latham, 1801); the reclassification of the species into Synoicus led to the epithet being changed to S. c. victoriae (Mathews, 1912).